 Jesse Locke is a writer and musician based in Vancouver.
 He is the co-founder of the record label We Are Time with NYC post-punk pre-teen Chandra Oppenheim, and the author of Heavy Metalloid Music, the biography of 1970s psych/proto-punk band Simply Saucer, published by Eternal Cavalier Press.
-Jesse currently writes for outlets including Pitchfork, Bandcamp Daily, and CBC Music, and plays drums for bands such as Tough Age, Motorists, and Chandra.
+Jesse currently writes for outlets including Pitchfork, Bandcamp Daily, and CBC Music, and plays drums for bands such as Tough Age, Big Rig, and CHANDRA.
 Follow him on social media at @wipeoutbeat.

 Steve Coogan cracks me up like few comedians can.
 It’s impossible to count how many times I’ve watched my favourite clips from his blundering broadcaster Alan Partridge, playing air bass to Gary Numan or simply shouting the name “Dan!”
 In 2002, when Coogan played Factory Records founder Tony Wilson in 24 Hour Party People, he opened a door to my burgeoning obsession with British post-punk.
 Six years later, I was primed to laugh my head off at his starring role in the high-concept comedy, Hamlet 2.
 Not everyone found him to be a fellow of infinite jest, but what many critics missed is that the film is surprisingly moving.